-What’s wealth without your health?
-It might be a good idea to have a solid primary care doctor by your side.
 There are lots of benefits to having a doctor who knows your history and can help you work toward a comprehensive plan for staying healthy, including potentially lower healthcare costs.
 It might also be helpful to work with someone to develop a personalized fitness plan.
-If not a personal trainer, at the very least, finding a workout buddy to hold you accountable and keep you coming back for more.
+If not a personal trainer, at the very least, find a workout buddy to hold you accountable and keep you coming back for more.

 And speaking of friends, maintaining your close friendships in your 40s (and beyond) can be a great way to keep a solid support system behind you.
-Plus, close personal relationships have been shown to have huge health benefits.
-And according to one recent study, the strength of your friendships could be better at predicting your well-being than the strength of your family connections.
-So, buddy up.
+Plus, close personal relationships have been shown to have huge health benefits.11 One more reason to buddy up.